tonyduan/mixture-density-network/README.md

 In order to predict the response as a *multivariate* Gaussian distribution (for example, in [2]), we assume a fully factored distribution (i.e. a diagonal covariance matrix) and predict each dimesion separately.
 Another possible approach would be to use an auto-regressive method like in [3], but we leave that implementation for future work.

+Run the example with `python3 -im examples.ex_1d` at the root of the repository.

 #### Usage

 ```python